ThreeBearsDan/elasticsearch1-py/docs/index.rst

 The client can be configured to inspect the cluster state to get a list of nodes upon startup, periodically and/or on failure.
-See :class:`~elasticsearch.Transport` parameters for details.
+See :class:`~elasticsearch1.Transport` parameters for details.

 Some example configurations::

-    from elasticsearch import Elasticsearch
+    from elasticsearch1 import Elasticsearch

     # by default we don't sniff, ever
     es = Elasticsearch()